robstave/angular2-training/session-three/page2.md

 }
 ```

 A little underwhelming.
 No matter.
 Lets populate this with some properties.
+Recall from session 2 that _?_ indicates an optional field in the signature.

 ```typescript
 //chicken.model.ts